Hey Church Family,

 Here we are again.
 Another Saturday.
 Another week of “Church Online.”
 I’ve got to be honest, this week was really hard.
 The longer this goes on the more difficult it is to maintain this approach to church “long-term.”

-The truth is, even though online church is a great tool for those who are homebound or sick or even out of town for a few weeks, it’s no replacement for the old-fashioned worship “gathering.”
+The truth is, even though online church is a great tool for those who are homebound or sick or even out of town for a few weeks, it’s no replacement for the new-fashioned worship “gathering.”
 This really came home this week as I was studying for the message in Ephesians 4.

 Thankfully, this week had a lot of good news as it relates to what COVID-19 is doing around our country.
 Abilene in particular seems to have an increasing number of cases.
 But my prayer is that next week will tell a different story.

 I hope you’ll choose to worship with us online this weekend using one of our usual platforms.
 We will continue our series in Ephesians entitled “Different.”

 Some of the changes caused by COVID have been “bad different.”
 But not all of it has been bad.
 Some of the changes have been positive.
 Especially as it relates to the way we think about church.
 It’s been a reminder that the church is NOT the building.
 It’s the people.
 People who have come together for the purpose of worshipping Jesus, loving each other and making disciples.

 The aim of this series has been to create renewed excitement around the “different” kind of lives our Lord has called us to live.
 When we “walk in a manner worthy of the calling to which we’ve been called” then something really special happens in the church.
 Namely, we experience the FULLNESS of Christ here on earth.

 I’ve listed below the Sunday morning livestreams for both kids and adults.
 The kids service starts at 9:30AM and the adult worship gathering is at 10:00.
 You can join by clicking the videos in the email or by using one of the platforms listed below.